risingwavelabs/risingwave-docs/cloud/billing-pricing.md

 The Pro plan operates on a pay-as-you-go model.
 You only pay for your actual usage, which includes compute resources and storage capacity.

-- **Compute resources**: Compute resources are measured in RisingWave Unit (RWU) hours used across all clusters in the organization.
+- **Compute resources**: Compute resources are measured in RisingWave Unit (RWU) hours used across all projects in the organization.
 See the [explanation of RWU](#risingwave-unit-rwu) below.
-In each RisingWave cluster, the usages are tracked for all five components:
+In each RisingWave project, the usages are tracked for all five components:

     - Compute node
     - Frontend node